-- Pre-clinical Classroom Instruction: The first 350 hours are devoted to classroom workshops where students learn design principles, technical information, and professional practices. - 2.
-Clinic Classroom Learning Experience: The remaining 1150 hours are spent in the clinic area where practical experience is gained.
+- 1. Pre-clinical Classroom Instruction: The first 350 hours are devoted to theory and classroom workshops where Future Professionals learn design principles, technical information, and professional practices. - 2.
+Clinic Classroom Learning Experience: The remaining 1150 hours are spent in the clinic classroom area where skills are practiced and practical experience is gained.